 You can always add or take away from this, but I have given you the guide, use it well!
 Affirm this every day, if you see a house and you want it, add it to your daily affirmations as well as anything else.
 If you see someone else husband or wife and you want him or her….do not affirm that, know that in doing so, repercussions will follow.
+But call your own he or she will soon appear.
 Print this and place it on your altar if you have one and you should.

 Adìyẹ ńjẹ yangan, ó ńmu omi ó ńgb’ókùúta mì, ó tún ńsunkún àìléyín. Ṣé òbúkọ tó léyín ńjẹ irin ni?

 The hen eats corns, drinks water and swallows stones, yet laments not having teeth; does the goat chew chunks of iron with its teeth?